Old Phase Remnants in First Order Phase Transitions: False Vacuum Bubble Distribution

-\textbf{False vacuum bubble normalization}-- We determine the approximate shape of the FV bubbles by normalizing the total volume contained in the FV bubbles to the filling fraction $f_{\rm fv}$ at the remnant percolation time $t_*$.
-While the projected collapse is tetrahedral, which would suggest a volume of $8\sqrt{3} R^3$ for a regular tetrahedron, with $R$ the inradius, the FV bubble is expected to become more rounded as additional TV walls partially cover the bubble.
-This mimics the effects of tension, which is neglected in this treatment, but which tends to smooth the bubble edges.
-We expect FV bubbles at the percolation threshold to be roughly spherical but abnormally shaped, as depicted in Fig.~\ref{fig:FOPT}.
-We therefore use the volume formula $A(4\pi/3) R^3$, where $(A-1)$ measures the departure from sphericality.
-Summing up the FV bubble volumes and normalizing to the FV fraction, \be \int dR_rA \frac{4\pi R_r^3}{3}\frac{dn_{\rm fv}}{dR_r}(t_*)=0.29~, \ee yields $A = 1.15$.
-This suggests that the FV bubbles/remnants are approximately spherical but with a non-negligible deviation.
+We determine the approximate shape of the FV bubbles by normalizing the total volume contained in the FV bubbles to the filling fraction $f_{\rm fv}$ at the remnant percolation time $t_*$.
+The initially tetrahedral FV bubble is expected to become more rounded as additional TV walls partially cover the bubble, mimicking the effects of tension neglected in this treatment.
+We expect FV bubbles at the percolation threshold to be roughly spherical with some abnormality, as depicted in Fig.~\ref{fig:FOPT}.
+We therefore parameterize the volume formula as $A(4\pi/3) R^3$.
+Here $R$ is the minimum distance between the central point $C$ and the remnant walls so $A=1$ implies a spherical volume and $(A-1)$ measures the departure from sphericality.
+Normalizing to the FV fraction, \be \int dR_rA \frac{4\pi R_r^3}{3}\frac{dn_{\rm fv}}{dR_r}(t_*)=0.29~, \ee yields $A = 1.15$.
+This suggests that the FV bubbles/remnants are somewhat spherical.
 From another point of view, the factor $A=1.15$ is the required normalization for the formalism to be self-consistent.
 Although overlap between adjacent FV bubbles is ignored here, the volume $V\approx 1.15(4\pi/3)R^3$ is the average volume that effectively ``belongs'' to each collapsing remnant of size $R$ at the percolation time.

-Note that the value of the FV percolation chosen here, $f_{\rm fv}=0.29$, is strictly valid only for spherical bubbles of equal size.
-Since the FV bubble distribution is not monochromatic, nor are they spherical, the exact percolation threshold would have to be determined by a numerical simulation.
-We do not expect the threshold to deviate significantly from $f_{\rm fv}=0.29$.\\
+Since the value of the FV percolation chosen here, $f_{\rm fv}=0.29$, is strictly valid only for spherical bubbles of equal size, the exact percolation threshold would have to be determined by numerical simulation.
+The volume factor $A$ is reasonably close to 1, so we do not expect the true percolation threshold to significantly deviate from the approximate value used.